samiradiebire/samiradiebire.github.io/index.md

   <img src="/assets/images/samfav.jpeg" class="profile">
 </figure-->

-I research post-revolutionary violence, decolonisation, ethnic representation, public opinion and democratisation in Sub-Saharan Africa.
-My thesis looks into the role of expectations in shaping political violence in a post-revolutionary context.
-Using survey data after Burkina Faso’s latest uprising in 2014, I argue that post-revolutionary political discontent can lead to the increase and diffusion of violence.
+My research interests lie in post-revolutionary politics, political violence, decolonisation, ethnic representation, public opinion and democratisation in Sub-Saharan Africa.
+My thesis explores the role of expectations in shaping political violence in a post-revolutionary context.
+Using survey data collected after Burkina Faso’s latest uprising in 2014, I argue that post-revolutionary political discontent can lead to the increase and diffusion of violence.
 My doctoral research is funded by the South East Network for Social Sciences (SeNSS).